InfuseAI/primehub-site/docs/guide_manual/admin-group.md

 Groups with enabled model deployment are able to deploy/serve models via [Model Deployment](../model-deployment-feature).

-+ `Maximum Deployment`: set limit on the amount of deployments for this group.
++ `Maximum Deployment`: set limit on the amount of deployments for this group; it takes *running* deployments into consideration only, i.e., *stopped* deployments are not counted.

 ### Shared Volume